okmatija/Puck/plan.md

 # Gameplay

 [x] Kinematic obstructions in the play area
-[ ] Show the short term predicted trajectory of the ball?
+[ ] Sharp corners are bad because its hard to predict what the ball will do when it collides, which feels bad [ ] Show the short term predicted trajectory of the ball?
 [ ] Gradually add the slope to the paddles as you play the game since otherwise you can slam it really hard and win right away
 [ ] Gradually change the ball shape as the game progresses, to become more boxy?